scristofari/image-server/part1/PART1.md

-# Part 1 : Initialisation of the project
+# Part 1 : Initiating the project

 ## What's need to be done.

- - create a webserver which has a route which print `upload route`.
+ - create a webserver which has a route that prints `upload route`.

 ## Docker Image